 International applicants will not be considered for conditional admission by this program.

 ETS Major Field Code(s) for this program:

-The AME Master of Science program course requirements vary somewhat for Thesis, Master’s Report and Non‑Thesis/Coursework only options, but mandatory requirements for all programs include:
+The Master of Science in Mechanical Engineering program course requirements vary somewhat for Thesis, Master’s Report and Non‑Thesis/Coursework only options, but mandatory requirements for all programs include: